project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

 7.For creating users and root organisation, [refer](http://www.sunbird.org/developer-docs/installation/install_sbbackend/) to the page.

-8.Run `./sunbird_install.sh -s posttest` .
-The script validates the sunbird installation by checking all the services for their successful installation.
+8.Run `./sunbird_install.sh -s posttest`, the script validates the sunbird installation by checking all the services for their successful installation.
 Executing the script creates a file named  as 'postInstallationLogs.log' under logs directory

 9.Open https://[domain-name] and verify your installation